sachinsu/sachinsu.github.io/work_journal/journal2021.md

         - Saturation
         - Errors

-    - Every database technology has its Kryptonite.
+    - [Every database technology has its Kryptonite][SystemArchitecture]

         - MySQL: the query cache, replication, the buffer pool.MySQL lacks transactional schema changes and has brittle replication.
         - PostgreSQL: VACUUM, connection overhead, shared buffers.
 PostgreSQL is susceptible to vacuum and bloat problems during long-running transactions.